It is important to find the right contractor to help you build the deck of your dreams. Here are a few best practices to help you choose a contractor.

 Here are some questions to ponder when planning your deck or patio porch:

 If you have a friend or neighbour with a deck you admire, ask them for recommendations on the contractor who built their deck.
 Asking a trusted friend for a recommendation can help you understand more about a particular contractor’s process and if they may be a good fit for your project.
-You can also use the Trex Find A Builder tool to find a reputable contractor with experience working with composite decking.
+You can also use the Trex Find an installer tool to find a reputable contractor with experience working with composite decking.
 Knowing your contractor is vetted can give you greater peace of mind when moving forward with your decking project.

 The beauty of living in the digital age is that you can get a broader range of options and opinions of a contractor and their work, simply by checking out their reviews online.
-Look to online reviews of deck builders on Yelp, Google Reviews, and Angie’s List.
+Look to online reviews of deck installers on Yelp, Google Reviews, and Angie’s List.
 It’s also a good practice to check out a prospective contractor’s Better Business Bureau rating to help you further whittle your choices.

 Once you have a shortlist of contractors, it’s time to go deeper into the vetting process and conduct phone interviews.
 Ask contractors about their availability and if it aligns for the desired timeline of your project.
 You should also confirm that they are licensed.
 Describe your project to them in detail (and follow up with photos via email) to confirm if they have experience in building the type of deck you want.
 Be sure to let them know your budget so that you can get an expert opinion as to what’s feasible with the funds you have to devote to the project.
 You may also want to ask them for references from past customers and if it’s possible for you to contact them.